How to tell if you are hungry?

 Because I was talking to a woman who felt that hunger actually was a sign she was becoming light-headed.

 Her associations, her beliefs around hunger was hunger was an indication she was about to get light-headed and not feel good.
+All of this gets talked about in Intuitive Eating.

 And this is the typical experience for many people.